-At December 31, 2016 and 2015, FHLB advances outstanding totaled \$598 million and \$432 million, respectively.
-The Bank is a member of the FHLB system and had additional borrowing capacity from the FHLB of approximately \$0.8 billion at December 31, 2016 and \$1.1 billion at December 31, 2015.
-In addition, unpledged securities could have been used to increase borrowing capacity at the FHLB by an additional \$706 million at December 31, 2016 or used to collateralize other borrowings, such as repurchase agreements.
+At December 31, 2017 and 2016, FHLB advances outstanding totaled \$633.9 million and \$598.0 million, respectively.
+The Bank is a member of the FHLB system and had additional borrowing capacity from the FHLB of approximately \$0.9 billion and \$0.8 billion at December 31, 2017 and 2016, respectively.
+In addition, unpledged securities could have been used to increase borrowing capacity at the FHLB by an additional \$541.2 million and \$705.9 million at December 31, 2017 and 2016, respectively, or used to collateralize other borrowings, such as repurchase agreements.

-At December 31, 2016, a portion of the Company's loans and securities were pledged as collateral on borrowings.
-Therefore, future growth of earning assets will depend upon the Company's ability to obtain additional funding, through growth of core deposits and collateral management, and may require further use of brokered time deposits, or other higher cost borrowing arrangements.
+At December 31, 2017, a portion of the Company's loans and securities were pledged as collateral on borrowings.
+Therefore, future growth of earning assets will depend upon the Company's ability to obtain additional funding, through growth of core deposits and collateral management and may require further use of brokered time deposits or other higher cost borrowing arrangements.

-Net cash flows provided by operating activities totaled \$113.5 million in 2016 and \$124.5 million in 2015.
-The critical elements of net operating cash flows include net income, adjusted for non-cash income and expense items such as the provision for loan losses, deferred income tax expense, depreciation and amortization, and cash flows generated through changes in other assets and liabilities.
+Net cash flows provided by operating activities totaled \$136.9 million and \$109.5 million in 2017 and 2016, respectively.
+The critical elements of net operating cash flows include net income, adjusted for non-cash income and expense items such as the provision for loan losses, deferred income tax expense, depreciation and amortization and cash flows generated through changes in other assets and liabilities.

-Net cash flows used by investing activities totaled \$633.9 million and \$504.0 million in 2016 and 2015, respectively.
+Net cash flows used by investing activities totaled \$305.2 million and \$630.0 million in 2017 and 2016, respectively.
 Critical elements of investing activities are loan and investment securities transactions.

-Net cash flows provided by financing activities totaled \$529.3 million in 2016 as compared to \$373.1 million in 2015.
+Net cash flows provided by financing activities totaled \$178.8 million and \$529.3 million in 2017 and 2016, respectively.

-The critical elements of financing activities are proceeds from deposits, borrowings, and stock issuances.
+The critical elements of financing activities are proceeds from deposits, borrowings and stock issuance.
 In addition, financing activities are impacted by dividends and treasury stock transactions.